sophiechai/insightubc/c3-user-stories.md

 Make sure to follow the *Role, Goal, Benefit* framework for the user stories and the *Given/When/Then* framework for the Definitions of Done!
 You can also refer to the examples DoDs in [C3 spec](https://sites.google.com/view/ubc-cpsc310-21w2-intro-to-se/project/checkpoint-3).

 ## User Story 1
-As a student, I want to be able to add a zip file with valid id, so that I can query the data afterwards.
+As a student, I want to be able to add a zip file with valid id, so that I can store data about UBC courses and buildings.

 ---

 #### Definitions of Done(s)
-**Scenario 1**: Adding valid zip file, id
+**Scenario 1**: Adding valid zip file and id

 Given: User is on the 'Dataset' tab
 When: